Caipo/Tinfoil-Chat/README.md

 This was a project make in my spare time to create all the aspects of an encrypted platform from scratch.
 This of course taught me a lot about, optimization, security, networking and GUI's.
 This is not however sufficient to stop anyone who knows what there doing from compromising your messages.

+## Requirements
+Python 3.10

+These should all be default

+dotenv
+pickle
+tinkter
+socket

 ## Server set up